matheusvxf/matheusvxf.github.io/_pages/about.md

 Upcoming Events
 ---------------

-* Feb 15-17, 2023: I will be presenting at CMU, Pittsburgh.

-* Feb 20, 2023: I will be presenting at The University of Sydney.
+* Feb 20, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at The University of Sydney.

-* Feb 28 and March 1, 2023: I will be presenting at Tufts University, Medford, MA.
+* Feb 28 and March 1, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at Tufts University, Medford, MA.

-* March 20, 2023: I will be presenting at University of Virginia, Charlottesville, VA.
+* March 20, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at University of Virginia, Charlottesville, VA.

 * June 6-9, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at Quantitative Issues in Centralised and Decentralised Finance mini symposium during SIAM Conference on Financial Mathematics and Engineering, Philadelphia.